primatejs/primate/README.md

 ```

-Field types may also be specified as an array, to specify additional predicates
+Field types may also be specified as an array with additional predicates
 aside from the type

 ```js